OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 <div class="info" markdown="1">

-Check [here](configure-http-proxy.md) the necessary configurations if you're working on a network where communications to the Internet need to go through an HTTP proxy.
+If you are working on a network where communications to the Internet are routed via an HTTP proxy, then refer to [How to configure HTTP proxy in ODC studio](configure-http-proxy.md) for configuration instructions.

 </div>

 ### Minimum recommended hardware requirements

-These are the recommended requirements, but keep in mind that many factors (such as workload) can affect performance.
+The following are the minimum recommended hardware requirements,however, keep in mind that many factors such as workload can affect performance.

 * 1.8 GHz dual-core processor or better
 * 2 GB of RAM (4 GB recommended)
 * 1 GB of free disk space

-For Apple devices using the Apple Silicon M1 processor, ODC Studio runs best under the Rosetta 2 emulation.

 ### Operating systems

 OutSystems supports the following Operating Systems.
 This list is subject to change.
-OutSystems supports Operating Systems for six months after the manufacturer determines an end-of-life date.
+OutSystems supports Operating Systems for six months after the manufacturer's end-of-life date.
 For example, if your Operating System reaches its end-of-life on May 1, then OutSystems supports your operating system until November 1.

 * macOS:
     * macOS Big Sur